-The Intuos Pro offers customizable ExpressKeys™ that can be assigned to application-specific settings as well as a Radial Menu that works with Adobe Illustrator, putting your favorite shortcuts and menu options at your fingertips.
+The Intuos Pro also offers customizable ExpressKeys, which can be assigned to application-specific settings, as well as a Radial Menu that works with Adobe Illustrator, putting your favorite shortcuts and menu options at your fingertips.

 Of the many tools that are available in Adobe Illustrator, there are a handful that are specifically optimized for Intuos Pro.
 Tools that offer brush-like functionality, including Paintbrush, Blob Brush and the Eraser as well as specialty tools such as the Symbol Sprayer and Liquify take advantage of pen-pressure, tilt and in some cases even rotation.
 When paired with the Intuos Pro, these tools allow designers and artists to bring freeform shapes and stylized looks to life.